Secret Cabinet Council: Background

 In a 5 November 1937 meeting at the Reich Chancellery with his top foreign policy and military advisors, documented in the Hossbach Memorandum, Hitler unveiled his plans for a more assertive foreign policy, including his aggressive designs against Austria and Czechoslovakia.
-At this meeting, the Reichsminister for Foreign Affairs, Konstantin von Neurath, expressed his concerns over this new policy.
+At this meeting, the for Foreign Affairs, Konstantin von Neurath, expressed his concerns over this new policy.
 Neurath sought a follow-up audience with Hitler, who rebuffed him and left Berlin for an extended holiday at the Berghof, his mountain retreat in Berchtesgaden.
-When Neurath finally saw Hitler again on 14 January 1938, he reiterated his opposition to Hitler’s plans, indicating that if Hitler persisted with his expansionist plans, he would have to find a new Foreign Minister.
+When Neurath finally saw Hitler again on 14 January 1938, he reiterated his opposition to Hitler's plans, indicating that if Hitler persisted with his expansionist plans, he would have to find a new Foreign Minister.
 In fact, Hitler had already made up his mind to replace Neurath.

 On 4 February 1938, as part of a reshuffle of the Reich cabinet and armed forces resulting from the Blomberg-Fritsch Affair, Neurath was sacked and replaced by Joachim von Ribbentrop, an ardent Nazi.
 Conversely, Neurath was a long-time professional foreign service officer, having served in the German Empire and the Weimar Republic posts since 1901, and had headed the Reich Foreign Ministry since June 1932.
 To assuage concerns in foreign capitals about the removal of Neurath, a known quantity in international diplomatic circles, Hitler cloaked the departure as a promotion, naming the long-time diplomat as President of the newly created and impressive-sounding Secret Cabinet Council.